Amit-Khobragade/chat-room-api/README.md

 # chat-room-api

-This project represents a backend for the chatroom app which includes functionalities like:
+This project represents a backend for a chatroom app which includes functionalities like:

 - creating a new room,
 - joining a room